-A lot of students volunteer at our conservation projects.
-You can join the projects for a duration of 2-12 weeks, so you can volunteer during your holidays or as part of a gap year in Africa.
+A lot of students join our partner conservation projects.
+You can choose a placement length of 2-12 weeks, so you can join a project during your holidays or as part of a gap year in Africa.

-Gap year volunteering is increasingly being recognised by employers and universities for providing real life experience and the opportunity to learn valuable skills.
+Gap year volunteering and conservation travel is increasingly being recognised by employers and universities for providing real life experience and the opportunity to learn valuable skills.

 Prepare for university

-Students hoping to gain a place on very competitive programmes, such as veterinary medicine, use participation in projects like the Shimongwe Wildlife Veterinary Experience to make their university applications stand out.
+Students hoping to gain a place on very competitive programmes, such as veterinary medicine, use participation in projects like the Wildlife Veterinary Experiences to make their university applications stand out.
 Not everyone has ear-notched a rhino or done a pregnancy test on a Sable antelope after all!

 Get practical experience

-Many volunteers are students of subjects like zoology, animal care, wildlife management, veterinary science, conservation biology or marine biology.
-Volunteering is a great way to get some work experience which might help you get a great job later.
-African Conservation Experience choose every project that we work with for its genuine conservation value, so no matter which project you join, you will get valuable insights and experience at real life wildlife conservation work.
-Some university courses make it a requirement to complete a conservation internship.
+Many conservation travellers are students of subjects like zoology, animal care, wildlife management, veterinary science, conservation biology or marine biology.
+Joining a conservation project is a great way to get some work experience which might help you get a great job later.
+African Conservation Experience choose every project that we work with for its genuine conservation value, so no matter which project you join, you will get valuable insights and experience with real life wildlife conservation work.
+Some university courses make it a requirement to complete a conservation internship or accredited module.
 If you are looking to join one of our projects for your course requirements, please talk to us about the exact criteria your school or university has, so that we can make sure you can meet them through a conservation placement with us.

 Experience a different way of life

-In many ways, volunteering means you throw yourself in at the deep end, as you join a team of people you’ve never met, in a foreign country, taking on completely new responsibilities.
-Some of these new experiences might be somewhat scary - most new volunteers are often a bit daunted by their first close encounters with wildlife.
+In many ways, conservation travel means you throw yourself in at the deep end, as you join a team of people you’ve never met, in a foreign country, taking on completely new responsibilities.
+Some of these new experiences might be somewhat scary - most people new to conservation travel are often a bit daunted by their first close encounters with wildlife.